Skip to main content

 Can I use this calculator with metric measurements?

-Yes — pick Metric in the unit selector at the top of the calculator and inputs switch to meters / centimeters, with output in cubic meters and metric tonnes (1 tonne = 1,000 kg).
+Yes.
+Pick Metric in the unit selector at the top of the calculator and inputs switch to meters and centimeters, with output in cubic meters and metric tonnes (1 tonne = 1,000 kg).
 Custom density input switches to kg/m³.
 Bag count is volume-based and identical in both systems (a 0.5 ft³ bag ≈ 14 L bag).
 Densities are stored in lb/ft³ canonically and convert to kg/m³ at display.
-Your unit choice persists across pages and tabs via localStorage.
+Your unit choice sticks across pages and tabs via localStorage.

 Related calculators